The aim of this guide is to onboard someone into Decentralized Finance, or DeFi in short, as quickly as possible without going into technicals.

 To raise funds DeFi projects generally conduct token sale via a process such as ICO (Initial Coin Offering) or similar.
 The project sells a specific cryptocurrency token representing governance weight or profit share in a project.

-DeFi projects usually governed by a group of entities which may not even know each other.
-The governance may take place via proposals and voting mechanisms.
+DeFi projects usually take the form of a DAO (Decentralized Autonomous Organization) and are governed by a group of entities which may not even know each other.
+The governance may take place via proposals and voting mechanism.